Hutterite German: Distribution and literacy

 Hutterite is spoken in the US states of Washington, Montana, North and South Dakota, Minnesota and Oregon; and in the Canadian provinces of Alberta, Saskatchewan, and Manitoba.
-Its speakers belong to the Schmiedleit, Lehrerleit, and Dariusleit Hutterite groups, but there are also some few speakers among the older generations of Prairieleit (the descendants of those Hutterites who chose not to settle in colonies).
-The Schmiedleit, Lehrerleit, and Dariusleit each have their own distinct dialects Hutterite children who grow up in the colonies learn and speak first Hutterite German before learning English, the standard language of the surrounding areas.
+Its speakers belong to the Schmiedleit, Lehrerleit, and Dariusleit Hutterite groups, but there is also a small number of speakers among the older generations of Prairieleit (the descendants of those Hutterites who chose not to settle in colonies).
+The Schmiedleit, Lehrerleit, and Dariusleit each have their own distinct dialects.
+Hutterite children who grow up in the colonies learn and speak Hutterite German before learning English, the standard language of the surrounding areas.

 As of 2003, there are about 34,000 speakers in the world, 85% of them living in 333 communities in Canada and the remaining 15% in 123 communities in the US.
-Canadian adults are generally literate in Early New High German (also called "Biblical German", the predecessor to Standard German used by Martin Luther) that they employ as the written form for Scriptures while Standard German is used in the US for religious activities.
+Canadian adults are generally literate in Early New High German (also called "Biblical German", and the predecessor to Standard German used by Martin Luther) that they employ as the written form for Scriptures while Standard German is used in the US for religious activities.
 Children learn English at school; Canadian Hutterites have a functional knowledge of English.
 Hutterite is for the most part an unwritten language, though in August 2006 Hutterite author Linda Maendel released a children's story titled Lindas glücklicher Tag (Linda's Happy Day) in which all the dialogue is written in the dialect.
 Maendel is also working on a series of biblical stories with Wycliff Bible translators.